brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Fraud Alerts

-Configure the fraud alert feature so that your users can report fraudulent attempts to access their resources - User reports fraud, their account is blocked for 90 days - or until an administrator unblocks their account - User normally types # to verify the Two stage auth - To report Fraud - user types # - can customise the code - Default code = 0 - 0# reports fraud
+Configure the fraud alert feature so that your users can report fraudulent attempts to access their resources - User reports fraud, their account is blocked for 90 days - or until an administrator unblocks their account - User normally types # to verify the Two stage auth on phone call method - To report Fraud - user types # - can customise the code - Default code = 0 - 0# reports fraud